marionwalton/media-and-society/9_gender.md

 ### Stereotypes

-Feminist discussions of advertising have challenged the sexist **[stereotypes](definitions.html#stereotypes)** of an earlier era, where women were most often represented and interpellated as mothers, housewives, or sex objects.
+Feminist discussions of advertising have challenged the sexist **[stereotypes](definitions.html#stereotype)** of an earlier era, where women were most often represented and interpellated as mothers, housewives, or sex objects.
 These critiques played a role in shifting advertising away from earlier scripts where men’s authoritative voices recommended products to women.
 The changes in the way of addressing women also acknowledged their important role as consumers.

 ### Objectification
+{: .definition}
+Objectification is the act of treating or viewing a person  and especially a woman, _as an object_.
+In many cases this refers to sexual objectification, where women are reduced to their bodies or appearance, are identified with their body, or parts of their body.

 Feminists also highlighted the prevalence of **[objectification](definitions.html#objectification)** in advertisements exploiting women’s physical appearance for commercial purposes.
 These advertisements often borrowed a cinematic style where women’s bodies and appearance were depicted primarily as objects of the “male gaze”.
 Through such visual traditions, while men gained pleasure in viewing, while (white) women were socialised to be passive and accustomed to being viewed ([Mulvey, 1975](references.html#mulvey_1975)).

 ### Oppositional gaze

 The positioning for Black women is more complex.
-For example, [bell hooks (1992)](references.html#hooks) recalls her own experience of viewership and cinema.
-As a young woman, she did not see herself represented on the screen beyond a set of narrow **[stereotypes](definitions.html#stereotypes)**.
+For example, [bell hooks (1992)](references.html#hooks_1992) recalls her own experience of viewership and cinema.
+As a young woman, she did not see herself represented on the screen beyond a set of narrow **[stereotypes](definitions.html#stereotype)**.
 Black women were not even represented as visual objects of desire. hooks’s notion of the “**[oppositional gaze](definitions.html#oppositional-gaze)**” draws our attention to what is not represented, as well as to the experience and dissenting perspective of Black women as viewers .

+{: .definition}
+Thus, the oppositional gaze refers to a space of viewer resistance and a critical perspective on mass media's lack of meaningful Black representation.

 ### Gender Display